 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The Department of Human Services works to ensure that appropriate housing is available for the people we serve through creating a system that integrates housing, services and income supports to enable adults to live in the community.
+The Minnesota Department of Human Services (DHS) works to ensure that appropriate housing is available for the people we serve through creating a system that integrates housing, services and income supports to enable adults to live in the community.

 Group Residential Housing

-Group Residential Housing (GRH) is a state-funded income supplement program that pays for room-and-board costs for low-income adults who have been place in a licensed or registered setting with which a county human service agency has negotiated a monthly rate.
+Group Residential Housing (GRH) is a state-funded income supplement program that pays for room-and-board costs for low-income adults who have been placed in a licensed or registered setting with which a county human service agency has negotiated a monthly rate.

 Housing Resources ToolBox